anon-blue/anon.blue/README.txt

 ascnsahca xs
                                wd                                         u
-            turds turds turds mcgee turds are for you and me --- it's like icecr eam with when the poop juts out with a high pitched squeak.
+            turds turds turds mcgee turds are for you and me --- it's like icecr eam with when the poop juts out with a high pitched squeak.                   jj jjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjidwjdkajdwidafafhf aifsdhsdidwshahfahfjsfhasihofsahfsfiisafhasfahasowfwahfajhshfafhwhfahfwwdadwdwaf afw]pfkapfkawfjawihaiwhgw cwajdfwjnarfawa nca wkdjawna v,,,,,,,,,,,,,,,,,,,,,qqq qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqyjmkhjokl'
-                              nlSdaoidaoifjajfwofhaoffoaoawjdwidwjdkajdwidafafhf
-aifsdhsdidwshahfahfjsfhasihofsahfsfiisafhasfahasowfwahfajhshfafhwhfahfwwdadwdwaf
-afw]pfkapfkawfjawihaiwhgw cwajdfwjnarfawa nca wkdjawna v,,,,,,,,,,,,,,,,,,,,,qqq
-qqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqyjmkhjokl'